Phenomenology of the simple 3-3-1 model with inert scalars: Acknowledgments

 \section{Acknowledgments}

-PVD would like to thank Dr. C. A. de S. Pires for a comment on the new-physics scale due to the $\rho$-parameter constraint, which has been solved in the present work.
-NTKN expresses gratitude to Dr. Dang Van Soa for his guidances of the 3-3-1 model.
-This research is funded by Vietnam National Foundation for Science and Technology Development (NAFOSTED) under grant number 103.01-2013.43.
+This research is funded by Vietnam National Foundation for Science and Technology Development (NAFOSTED) under grant number 103.01-2016.77.
+P.V.D. would like to thank Dr. C. A. de S. Pires for a comment on the new-physics scale due to the $\rho$-parameter constraint, which has been solved in the present work, and Dr. Do Thi Huong for a computational code of the Drell-Yan process.
+N.T.K.N. expresses gratitude to Dr. Dang Van Soa for his guidances of the 3-3-1 model.